Mastercard/p11perftest/README.md

   - `-f [ --flavour ] arg (=generic)`, PKCS#11 implementation flavour.
 Possible values: `generic`, `luna` , `utimaco`, `entrust`
   - `-n [ --nogenerate ]`, do not attempt to generate session keys; instead, use pre-existing keys on token

+Some arguments allow to specify more than one value.
+To do so, just separate values with a comma `,` and *without* space between values.

+### Skipping iterations
+Some tokens tend to show a different performance for the first call of an API, compared to the subsequent ones.
+The parameter `--skip` allows to skip any number of iterations, i.e. these are executed but not accounted for in statistics.

 ### Specific algorithms
 By default, coverage for `des` includes ECB and CBC mode; coverage for `aes` includes ECB, CBC and GCM modes; coverage for `jwe` includes RSA-OAEP and RSA-OAEP-SHA256; coverage for `oaep` includes OAEP with SHA1 and OAEP with SHA256.
 It is possible to narrow down to specific modes:
  - for AES, `aesecb`, `aescbc`, or `aesgcm` instead of `aes`
  - for DES, `desecb` or `descbc` for `des`
  - for JWE, `jweoaepsha1` for RSA-OAEP or `jweoaepsha256` for RSA-OAEP-SHA256
  - for OAEP, `oaepsha1` for OAEP with SHA1 or `oaepsha256` for OAEP with SHA25

+### algorithms and key sizes
+Some tests need more than one key type to operate.
+If specific key sizes are chosen, it is important to include all keys needed by the algorithms.
+Forgetting to give one of the key sizes lead to skip the test case, even if specified on the command line.
+- for JWE, both RSA and AES key sizes must be specified
+- for OAEP, both RSA and AES key sizes must be specified

 ### Environment variables
 All environment variables below can be used instead of command line options.
 When both are present, command line option takes precedence.